Q: What is included in the price of the cruise?

 Q: Can I call my home while onboard?

 A: The ship’s telecommunications network offers direct dialing via satellite from the stateroom telephone, which is available 24 hours a day regardless of the ship’s location until 4:00am on the final day of the cruise when the service is closed.
-The current rate is $1.99 per minute, and charges will be billed to the room’s primary guest’s on board Sail and Sign account.
+The current rate is $7.95 per minute, and charges will be billed to the room’s primary guest’s on-board Sail & Sign account.
 Since all communication is via satellite, the charges apply to all calls including calling cards, credit cards, 800 toll-free numbers and collect calls.
 Information and instructions can be found in the Ship’s Directory in the stateroom.

 Q: Is there Internet access onboard?